The Watchman Campground at Zion National Park is another of my favorite campgrounds in the National Park system.

 Watchman Campground - Zion National Park

-Unless I wanted to explore Zion's East Side or Kolob Canyons, I park my car and use the free shuttle system to get around.
-Anybody who has been to Zion understands how much of a relief it is to not have to worry about parking and simply grab a bus and start enjoying the park!
+Unless I want to explore Zion's East Side or Kolob Canyons, I park my car and use the free shuttle system to get around.
+Anyone who has been to Zion understands how much of a relief it is not to have to worry about parking; simply grab a bus and start enjoying the park!

-The Watchman Campground is also located next to the Zion Visitor Center, and the Zion Canyon shuttle system (Both for Zion Canyon and Springdale).
+The Watchman Campground is also located next to the Zion Visitor Center and the Zion Canyon shuttle system (Both for Zion Canyon and Springdale).
 You can also go for a hike on the Pa'Rus Trail and Watchman Trail, both of which begin next to the Zion Canyon Shuttle Pickup.
-The campground also has plenty of shade and lots of deer and birds to watch in your downtime.
+The campground also has plenty of shade, deer, and birds to watch in your downtime.

 Zion National Park Entrance Fee